How To Organise A Great VIP Night For Customers

 At an industry VIP night, your guests will want to meet other suppliers and names in the industry and will willingly wear name badges to find out who's who in the zoo.

 Even your name badges will reveal if it's really a VIP night.
 A white paper sticker with your client's name scribbled in black marker does not equal a "very important person".
-Will you invest in designed lanyards worth keeping?
+Will you invest in decorative lanyards worth keeping?

 Have you got staff who can introduce your key suppliers to each other?
 Your night will go very well indeed if your attendees can develop future business relationships.
 Perhaps you could ask your most important guests who they'd like to meet.